Latex Mattress Frequently Asked Questions

 Does your company charge for shipping, and how is your product shipped?

-A vacuum system is used to remove air to temporarily reduce the thickness of the bed during the shipping process.
+A vacuum system is used to remove air to reduce the thickness of the bed during the shipping process.
 It is then sleeved into a heavy duty corrugated box, and shipped.
-When you receive the bed, you may need a second person to bring the box inside your home, as the delivery is handled in the typical “to the front door” manner that FedEx would deliver any other package.
-We do not require signatures on most of our products, except larger mattresses that are shipped via FedEx freight, like our 9″ SkyBed King and California King models.
+We do not require signatures on most of our products, except our 9″ SkyBed King and California King models that are shipped via FedEx freight because they exceed the FedEx Ground weight limit.

-The FedEx driver is not permitted due to insurance regulations, in helping you setup or install your new Latex bed.
-It is very easy to do, and there is absolutely no assembly required.
-Bring the package to your bedroom, and CAREFULLY remove the outer box by peeling it off by hand.
-Do not use knives, boxcutters, or any sharp objects.
+Remove the outer box and keep the mattress inside of the plastic bag until you bring it into the bedroom.
+Do not use knives, boxcutters, or any sharp objects to cut the plastic.
 Tear open the plastic bag and remove by unsleeving it from the mattress.
 The bed will immediately start to return to its original shape.

 What if I don’t like it and want to return it?

-If for any reason, our Latex beds are not what you expected them to be, you may return it within 365 days of the date of purchase for a full refund, less a modest $75 return ship charge, no questions asked.
+If for any reason, our Latex beds are not what you expected them to be, you may return it within 365 days of the date of delivery for a full refund, less a modest $75 return ship charge, no questions asked.
 Because we package our latex mattresses using a unique and proprietary vacuum packaging system, you will not be able to repackage your mattress back into the original container.
-You would only be required to fold your mattress in half, (like a hot dog bun), wrap in sheet or drop cloth plastic (available at Home Depot or Lowes, in the paint department) and tape up.
+You would only be required to fold your mattress in half, wrap in sheet or drop cloth plastic (available at Home Depot or Lowes) and tape it up.
 We use a nation wide removal service that will pick up your mattress.

 Simply call us at 1-800-313-2591 to arrange for removal and we will handle the details for you.
-Once your mattress is picked up, make sure to collect a receipt from the removal service and fax it to us at (985) 727-3099 or email your scanned receipt to email@example.com .
-A rebate check for the full amount less a $75 return ship charge, will be issued within 10 days after we receive documentation.
+A rebate check for the full amount less a $75 return ship charge, will be issued within 10-12 business days.

-We have been in the bedding business for over 21 years, and we have sold many different kinds of beds from futon mattresses to memory foam, and have researched even more, including air beds, water beds, and hybrid beds with every imaginable kind of specialized foam and advanced fiber in the industry, and one thing has clearly stuck out to us.
-Most consumers start out enthusiastically searching for a bed for one basic reason..they want something comfortable that is reasonably priced.
-The bedding industry is so highly competitive these days, however, that most manufacturers are forced to add endless features (we call them “bells and whistles”) and new models which only makes choosing a mattress more confusing, and turns the experience of buying a new mattress into what amounts to a trip to a used car lot…how do you choose from so many options.
+We have been in the bedding business for over 2 decades, and we have sold many different kinds of mattresses.
+Most consumers start out enthusiastically searching for a bed for one basic reason…they want something comfortable that is reasonably priced.
+The bedding industry is so highly competitive these days, that most manufacturers add endless features and new models which only makes choosing a mattress more confusing.
+This can turn the experience of buying a new mattress into a nightmare…how do you choose from so many options.
 That’s why we keep it simple and streamlined.

 Read through our Natural Latex page and you’ll find hundreds of reviews on our three model lineup, all written by customers who own them.
-Each model offers unique features, and after selling thousands of our mattresses, we’ve carefully tweaked and adjusted-in very small ways- our various layers and densities, even our plantation sources to create the perfect recipe for each model.
-Carefully calibrating our lineup so that literally anyone can find the perfect bed…in a nutshell, though, here’s a brief overview of what most of our customers tell us about each model.
+Each model offers unique features.
+Carefully calibrating our lineup so that anyone can find the perfect bed.
+Here’s a brief overview of what most of our customers tell us about each model.

 - 6″ Habitat Latex Mattress– provides a firmer, more resilient feel.
-Best for back sleepers, but provides enough “cushiness” for side sleeping.
-Excellent if you’ve had back or neck surgery, have lower back problems or spine issue in general.
+Best for back and stomach sleepers, but provides enough “cushiness” for side sleeper who prefer a firmer feel.
+Excellent if you’ve had back or neck surgery, have lower back problems or spine issues in general.

-- 8″ Habitat Latex Mattress- most popular model- provides same supportive feel without bucketing or collapsing into the mattress (just like the 6″ prevents) but with added 2″ softer layer, so excellent shoulder and hip support for side sleepers, and allows for some immersion into the mattress, which gives it a comfy, yet buoyant feel..easy to turn on, since you don’t get “stuck” in the mattress, best for restless sleepers, belly sleepers.
+- 8″ Habitat Latex Mattress- most popular model- provides same supportive feel but with an added 2″ softer layer on top, reduces shoulder and hip pressure points for side sleepers, allows for some immersion into the mattress, which gives it a comfy, yet buoyant feel, easy to turn over on.

 - 9″ Habitat Sky Bed® Latex Mattress- highly popular, offers softest, most sumptuous feel…for folks used to softer mattress or wanting a cushier, higher level of immersion, yet still buoyantly supportive.
-Excellent for back and belly sleepers, and those with shoulder or hip injuries, back surgeries, fused vertebrae, offers a kind of “built in pillow top” effect.
+Excellent for back, belly and side sleepers.
+Very beneficial for those with shoulder or hip injuries, back surgeries, fused vertebrae, offers a kind of “built in pillow top” effect.
 Tip- Most Habitat employees own this mattress!

 Is it really necessary to have an 18″ tall mattress?